expectedbehavior/handbook/communication.md

 Most of your communication should be internally public.
 That doesn't necessarily mean that everyone should get a push notification for all your communication, but almost anyone in the company should be able to look up almost any thing anyone has talked about.
 That makes it easy for others to cite and build on your past work.

-# Where should I communicate?
 Our communication is designed around giving everyone at Expected Behavior maximum flexibility.

 Always choose the most asynchronous, most permanent medium that will get the job done on time.
 Avoid becoming overly dependent on communication styles that emphasize your co-workers being in a particular place or working at a particular time.

 Here's a breakdown roughly using the [Eisenhower Matrix](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method)

-**Important and Urgent communication that requires action in less than ~24 hours** should be done face to face.
+**Important and Urgent communication that requires action in the next one or two business days** should be done face to face.
 Failing that, a zoom call.
 Failing that, a phone call.
 Failing that, a text message.
 You are responsible for making sure that everyone that needs to receive this communication acknowledges receipt.
 This should be very, very, very rare.
 Consider this if
 - one of our products is down when it should not be down and you need help to fix it
-- you're in charge of coordinating a goof off event and have to change the plan with less than one business day of notice
+- you're in charge of coordinating a goof off event and have to change the plan on the day of the event
 - a meteor will strike the Earth shortly
-- you are currently on fire
+- you are currently on fire (do not be [this person](http://www.bash.org/?60469))

 **All other Important Communication** should go in Basecamp.
-This should be the overwhelming majority of your communication by word volume.
+This should be the overwhelming majority of your communication.
 Basecamp is the only place everyone in the company is required to check and stay up to date on.
 If you put something in Basecamp and notify the people that need to know, it is now their responsibility to read it.
 On average, please check Basecamp at least once per day and try to optimize for responding to messages that are waiting on you.
 It's ok to check Basecamp only once a day.
 It's ok to go more than a day without checking Basecamp as long as you're mindful of blocking others.
 This is a good choice for
 - project updates
 - keeping track of the things you need to do
 - describing a non-trivial idea to the company